BlueFireSoul/personal_website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Dongyang He is a doctoral candidate in economics at Penn State University.
-Dongyang He has research interests in urban economics, spatial economics, and household behavior.
+Dongyang He has research interests in urban economics, spatial economics, household economics.

 #interests:
 #- Urban economics